ThisIsBenny/wishlist-app/README.md

 ## Features

 - Support of multiple wishlists
-- Items can be removed from the wishlist by anonymous users
+- Items can be removed from the wishlist by everyone (no registration needed for friends and family).
 - Grab title, description and image-url from url via open graph meta tags
 - i18n support